top of page

 INSTITUTIONAL REAL ESTATE ALLOCATIONS MONITOR

-Cornell University’s Baker Program in Real Estate and Hodes Weill & Associates are pleased to present the findings of the 12th annual Institutional Real Estate Allocations Monitor (the “2024 Real Estate Allocations Monitor”).
-The 2024 Real Estate Allocations Monitor focuses on the role of real estate in institutional portfolios, and the impact of institutional allocation trends on the investment management industry.
+Cornell University’s Baker Program in Real Estate and Hodes Weill & Associates, L.P. are pleased to present the findings of the 13th annual Institutional Real Estate Allocations Monitor (the “2025 Real Estate Allocations Monitor”).
+The 2025 Real Estate Allocations Monitor focuses on the role of real estate in institutional portfolios, and the impact of institutional allocation trends on the investment management industry.
 Launched in 2013, the Real Estate Allocations Monitor is a comprehensive annual assessment of institutions’ allocations to, and objectives in, real estate investments.
 This report analyzes trends in institutional portfolios and allocations by region, type and size of institution.

-The 2024 Real Estate Allocations Monitor includes research collected on a blind basis from 186 institutional investors in 25 countries.
-The 2024 participants hold total assets under management (“AUM”) exceeding US$13.6 trillion and have portfolio investments in real estate totaling approximately US$1.4 trillion.
-Our survey was conducted between June 2024 to October 2024 and consisted of 26 questions concerning portfolio allocations to the asset class, current and future investments in real estate, investor conviction, investment management trends and the role of various investment strategies and vehicles within the context of the real estate allocation.
+The 2025 Real Estate Allocations Monitor includes research collected on a blind basis from 166 institutional investors in 26 countries.
+The 2025 participants hold total assets under management (“AUM”) exceeding US$14.7 trillion and portfolio investments in real estate totaling approximately US$1.4 trillion.
+Our survey was conducted between June 2025 to September 2025 and consisted of 26 questions concerning portfolio allocations to the asset class, current and future investments in real estate, investor conviction, investment management trends and the role of various investment strategies and vehicles within the context of the real estate allocation.
 We also included questions regarding historical and target returns as well as environmental, social and governance (“ESG”) policies.

 Media Coverage